-After many years of working in the design and technology industry, I’m currently experiencing life as a creative without a business card or title.
-I’m taking a break from my professional career to do something I’ve always wanted to do: improve my photography skills by traveling the world, challenging myself creatively, meeting like-minded people, and then when I’m at home — being an awesome dad.
+Following years of working in the design and technology industry, I’m currently experiencing life as a creative without a business card.
+I’m taking a break from my professional career to pursue a lifelong interest in landscape and travel photography.

-Over the past year I’ve traveled to Iceland (twice), Italy, France, Germany, England, Costa Rica, Mexico, Norway, Canada, plus a handful of states in the US I’ve been meaning to cross off my bucket list.
+Over the past year I’ve been to Iceland (twice), Italy, France, Germany, England, Costa Rica, Mexico, Norway, Canada, plus a handful of states in the US.
+This website contains the output from those trips.